Last Updated on 22/02/2019 by Patryk Bandurski

 Resource definition

-Line 12 depict how to mark that property is optional.
+Line 12 depict how to mark that property as optional.

 Get the list of accounts

-It is time to define first operation which is get list of accounts.
+It is time to define the first operation which gets the list of accounts.
 But wait a moment.
 We defined just an object account not an array of objects.
 In RAML version 1.0 we are able to reuse object definition for creating an array.
-It will become clear in next paragraph.
+It will become clear in the next paragraph.

 First we will define simple get /accounts just like blow:

 As you may see we start with our resource name and in the next line we define which verb is available under this resource.
-While get does not have request body we need to define response in responses property(line 19).
-I have defined two different http status codes for response in line 20 and 30.
-We will return either 200 which mean everything went ok or 415 when client will try to get our resource using unsupported media type.
-For each return status we need to specify what its body will contain.
-Our service will return either json or xml response (line 22 and 26).
+While GET does not have a request body we need to define response in responses property(line 19).
+I have defined two different HTTP status codes for response in lines 20 and 30.
+We will return either 200 which means everything went ok or 415 when the client will try to get our resource using unsupported media type.
+For each return status, we need to specify what its body will contain.
+Our service will return either JSON or XML response (lines 22 and 26).
 For each returned response we need to specify what it will contain.
-For both response’s format we return array (line 23).
-Each item within array is of type account (line 25).
+For both response formats, we return an array (line 23).
+Each item within the array is of type account (line 25).

-So far we got following defition and when we hit /accounts endpoint we should be able recive an array of accounts.
-Here is an example of possible outcome:
+So far we got the following definition and when we hit /accounts endpoint we should be able to recive an array of accounts.
+Here is an example of a possible outcome (using mocking service):

 Simple accounts’ filter